GT WORLD CHALLENGE ESPORTS AMERICA

 - Track limits are determined by the game itself, utilizing the in-game warning and penalty system for infractions.
 More on this can be found in the Assetto Corsa Competizione Drivers’ manual.

-- Pit entry/exit lanes are considered part of the racing surface for the cars on track, unless admins decide otherwise for certain track layouts.
-Drivers using the pits have to stay within pit entry/exit lane lines with all four wheels and are not allowed to cross over.
-Riding on the line will be acceptable and any penalty decision will be at the discretion of the stewards.
+- Pit entry/exit lanes are considered part of the racing surface for the cars on track.
+Drivers using the pits must stay within pit entry/exit lane lines with all four wheels and are not allowed to cross over.
+Riding on the line is acceptable.
+Any penalty applied is made at the discretion of Race Control.

 - Going off of the track with all four wheels due to a mistake is considered part of racing.
 Repeatedly leaving the track at the same corner(s) may be deemed as gaining an advantage and a penalty may be given either by the in-game penalty system or the Stewards.